Kiowa Trail Home Studio

 Studio

 The studio was situated on the ground floor of the house, downstairs right from the front door in what formerly was a family room.
 On the other side on this floor was Prince’s master bedroom.
 The studio was spacier than Prince’s previous home studio North Arm Drive Home Studio, in a rented house in Orono, Minnesota.
-It featured the equipment brought in from there, including the 16-track recording unit.
-In May 1982 Prince had a Ampex MM1200 24-track recorder installed with a Soundcraft 3B console.
+It featured the equipment brought in from there, including the 16-track Soundcraft 200 recording unit.
+In May 1982 Prince had a 24-track Soundcraft 3B console installed.
+An Ampex MM1200 2-inch tape recorder was used for recording.

 The control room was pretty much full-blown and had big speakers.
 The recording units were fairly small, more like small booths.
 An acoustic Yamaha piano upstairs in the living room, directly above the studio was wired to the studio, so Prince could record himself.